 url.category: Search Engines/Portals@Blue Coat (9)

 DSCP server outbound: 65

 stop transaction -------------------- (1)

 - Start/Stop markers - These markers appear at the top and bottom of every transaction.
-A transaction is a web transaction; for example, a "Get" request.
-Accessing one web site will generate many transactions since every object (html code, java, images, banners; everything has its own transaction).
+A transaction is a single web request; for example, a "GET" request.
+Accessing one web site will generate many transactions since every object (html code, java, images, banners) is associated with a transaction.

-- Layer markers - These are the most popular layer types.
-A layer marker means that a new layer was evaluated.
+- Layer markers - A policy layer marker shows the evaluation for a policy layer.
 When a transaction is evaluated against the policy, every layer is part of that evaluation (unless it has a layer guard).
 Rules are evaluated from the top down, and once a rule matches, the proxy jumps to the next layer.
 If you have a layer with 30 rules, for example, but only the first 10 were evaluated, it's because the 10th rule was a match and the proxy didn't look at the rest of that layer

-- Rule evaluated with a "miss" - In this example, this rule doesn't have a source condition, it has 3 categories set as a destination, and "Deny" configured as the action.
-The policy debug shows "miss" for this rule which means that this transaction did not match the condition.
+- Rule evaluated with a "miss" - The policy debug shows "miss" for this rule which means that this transaction did not match the condition.
 In this example, google.com did not match the BCWF categories "Alcohol", "Auctions," or "Gambling.

 - http:// Regular web connection

 - https:// Decrypted (SSL Intercepted) SSL web connection